Breeding-Analytics/Environmental-Data-Extraction/README.md

 ## Soil Databases
 * __Harmonized World Soil Database version 2.0:__ <br/>
 The [HWSD v2.0](https://gaez.fao.org/pages/hwsd) is a unique global soil inventory providing information on the morphological, chemical, and physical properties of soils at approximately 1 km resolution.
-Its main objective is to serve as a basis for prospective studies on agro-ecological zoning, food security, and climate change.
+Its main objective is to serve as a basis for prospective studies on agro-ecological zoning, food security, and climate change.<br/><br/>
+In [this example](HWSDv2_example.R), you can use this [R script](HWSDv2.R) to get the required helper functions to set up and query soil attributes from the HWSD v2 dataset for a given list of sites/locations.

 > __Reference:__ FAO & IIASA.
 2023. _Harmonized World Soil Database version 2.0_.
 Rome and Laxenburg. [https://doi.org/10.4060/cc3823en](https://doi.org/10.4060/cc3823en).